mduqueoviedo/aoc22/day08/README.md

 ## Secomd star

 With the right modelling, there's still a bit of a challenge here.
 We need to keep the order of the "cross" segments and move over them to calculate the "scenic score".
 Look at the `reverse()` for the up and left parts!

+I've gone super verbose in today's challenge, creating different functions and everything, but when the input is so big, better to be sure where the problem is happening exactly!